ballerina-attic/module-ballerinax-jira/README.md

 ## Working with Jira connector actions

-All actions of Jira Connector return two values: result and error.
-Results can be either`ballerina struct objects` or `boolean` values,depends on the context.
-Error response is also a ballerina struct object of type`JiraConnectorError`.
-If the actions was successfull, then the requested struct object or boolean `TRUE` response will be returned while the `JiraConnectorError` will be **null** and vice-versa.
+All actions of Jira Connector are single-return type actions, which will returns either response or an error.
+Response can be either a `ballerina record` or a boolean value,depending on the context.
+Error response is also a ballerina record of type`JiraConnectorError`.

+If a action was successfull, then the requested struct object or boolean `true` response will be returned or otherwise will returns an Connector error with error message,error type and cause.

 ##### Example
 * Request